aws/aws-cdk/packages/@aws-cdk/cloud-assembly-schema/README.md

 > - Upload assets.
 > - Deploy CloudFormation templates.

-Therefore, the assembly is how the CDK class library and CDK CLI (or any other consumer) should communicate.
+Therefore, the assembly is how the CDK class library and CDK CLI (or any other consumer) communicate.
 To ensure compatibility between the assembly and its consumers, we treat the manifest file as a well defined, versioned schema.

 ## Schema